tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_scenario_for_using_weather_api.md

 4. Browse the type of information that is available through this endpoint.
 Does this endpoint provide information about wind and temperature that would work for our sample development scenario?

 {: .tip}
 Here's the Aeris weather forecast API in action making mostly the same calls as I showed earlier with OpenWeatherMap: <a href="https://idratherbewriting.com/learnapidoc/assets/files/wind-aeris.html" alt="Aeris example">idratherbewriting.com/learnapidoc/assets/files/wind-aeris.html</a>.
+(Note: If this returns `[Object][Object]`, it's because my API key expired.
+You can view the page source to see how the call is constructed.)

 For our development scenario (showing weather on a website), there are dozens of different weather APIs we could use.
 As you create your API documentation, think about how your users might have to make the same decisions in choosing APIs.
 Are there several APIs that provide similar information?
 What will make your API stand out more?
 Although you probably can't pick and choose what information your API returns, you might at least argue that the docs for your API will be superior!